locustbaby/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc/write-grpc-plugin.md

   -  plugins/rich-plugins/grpc/write-grpc-plugin
 ---

-This document explains an overview for how to develop Tyk gRPC plugins.
-The necessary steps are:

-1. Implement a gRPC Server
-2. Configure Tyk Gateway with the following details:

-  1. gRPC server
-  2. Plugins webserver from which plugin bundles are downloaded (optional)

-3. Configure your API with the required plugin hooks implemented by your server

-## Implement gRPC Server

-Implement a gRPC server in your preferred language.
+This guide explains the process for writing and configuring gRPC plugins for Tyk Gateway.
+It assumes that you have developed your gRPC server, in your preferred language, to handle requests from Tyk Gateway.
+Furthermore your gRPC server should implement handlers for the required plugin hooks.
+These hooks allow Tyk Gateway to communicate with your gRPC server to execute custom middleware at various stages of the API request lifecycle.

 Refer to Tyk's protobuf and bindings for guidance.
-We have provided example tutorials that explain how to generate the protobuf bindings and implement a server for the following languages:
+Example tutorials are available that explain how to generate the protobuf bindings and implement a server for the following languages:
 - [Java]({{< ref "" >}})
 - [.NET]({{< ref "" >}})
 - [NodeJS]({{< ref "" >}})